ajrcarey/pdfium-render/README.md

-Version 0.8.10 adds new matrix math functions to `PdfMatrix`, the new `PdfRect::transform()` and `PdfMatrix::apply_to_points()` functions for applying transformation matrices directly to rectangles and points, the new `PdfPagePathObjectSegments::raw()` and `PdfPagePathObjectSegments::transform()` functions to allow iteration over raw or transformed path segment coordinates, respectively.
+Version 0.8.10 adds new matrix math functions to `PdfMatrix`, the new `PdfRect::transform()` and `PdfMatrix::apply_to_points()` functions for applying transformation matrices directly to rectangles and points, the new `PdfPagePathObjectSegments::raw()` and `PdfPagePathObjectSegments::transform()` functions to allow iteration over raw or transformed path segment coordinates respectively, and the new `PdfDestinationViewSettings` enum and `PdfDestination::view()` function for retrieving the view settings for an internal document destination.

 Version 0.8.9 changes the `Pdfium::bind_to_library()` and `Pdfium::pdfium_platform_library_name_at_path()`
 functions so they take and return `AsRef<Path>` and `PathBuf` types rather than strings, thanks to